 Before we discuss the colloids around us and their commercial applications, let us recall what they are.

 A colloid is a heterogeneous mixture in which the minute particles of one substance are dispersed in another substance, called the dispersion medium.
-The minute particles here are 1 to 1000 nanometers in diameter but they still remain suspended and do not settle at the bottom of the mixture.
-Sol, aerosol, foam, emulsion, etc., are some of the types of colloids.
+The minute particles here are 1 to 1000 nanometers in diameter, but they still remain suspended and do not settle at the bottom of the mixture.
+Sol, aerosol, foam, emulsion, etc., are some types of colloids.
 In this section, we will see how colloids are present in our everyday items of use and their applications in different fields.